wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-linux-agents.rst

 Install the Wazuh agent on a Linux system
 =========================================

-Use the following procedure separately on your `Linux Agent` to install, register and configure it to connect to the Wazuh manager.
-We recommend using `CentOS 7`` as the instructions throughout this Lab have been designed and tested for this operating system.
+Use the following procedure to install, register and configure a Wazuh agent on a Linux system.

+We recommend using `CentOS 7` as the instructions throughout this Lab have been designed and tested for this operating system.

 .. note:: To execute all the commands, root user privileges are required.